 Where an activity may appear risky, for example water skiing, seek advice about what you can do to reduce risks you may face because of your epilepsy, or if a seizure happens.

-Disclosing your epilepsy with the activity coordinator can also help, or consider taking someone who knows about your seizures to support you in case you have a seizure.
-In some cases, activities can be modified and common sense safety steps can help you participate safely.
+In many cases, activities can be modified and common sense safety steps can help you participate safely.

 Because epilepsy varies so much between individuals many questions about taking part in activities are best answered on a case by case basis.

-Read about Sports and Activities for people with epilepsy
+Read about Sports and Exercise for people with epilepsy